-Annex I - Glossary of terms
+Annex 2 - Glossary of terms

-Consumer: In this document, the term "consumer" and also customer is used in a broad sense, including: household consumers, prosumers, small and medium-sized enterprises and non-for-profit organisations and large businesses.
+Consumer: In this document, the term "consumer" and also customer is used in a broad sense, including: household consumers, prosumers, small and medium-sized enterprises and not-for-profit organisations and large businesses.

 National/Regional Data Hub: A collection of data from multiple sources organised for distribution, sharing, and often subsetting and sharing.
-The national/regional data hub might be owned/operated by one, or a combination, of stakeholders and facilitates the storage and exchange of customer meter data.
+The national/regional data hub might be owned/operated by one stakeholder, or a combination of stakeholders, and facilitates the storage and exchange of customer meter data.
 It may or may not be organised as a registered company.